 The Henry Clay Center was founded as a nonprofit, nonpartisan organization.
 The mission was dedicated to the education of tomorrow’s leaders in the skills necessary for statesmanship, dialogue, negotiation, and compromise.

-The first annual College Student Congress was held in 2008 and continued until 2012.
-The organization took time to review and determine its new direction in the role of inspiring current and future leaders in the world of statesmanship.
+The inaugural College Student Congress commenced in 2008 and has since been an annual tradition, persisting to the present day.
+The organization continues to review and determine its new direction in the role of inspiring current and future leaders in the world of statesmanship.

 In 2014, the Henry Clay Center turned its attention to the high school student population.
 The Center transitioned to developing a new program, inviting younger students to participate in a student congress.
 This program mirrored much of the College Student Congress’s original design, however, its outreach also assisted high school students in exploring statesmanship as a degree-seeking future.
 By 2015, the High School Student Congress successfully completed its inaugural year.

-Today, alumni of the Henry Clay Center now number over 700 and serve in a variety of professions, including as elected state and local officials, staffers in the US.
+Today, alumni of the Henry Clay Center now number over 1,000 and serve in a variety of professions, including as elected state and local officials, staffers in the US.
 House and Senate, and corporate and legal professionals in the private sector.
 Many students are nominated and apply for this prestigious opportunity across the country.
-And while 2020 has been a challenge due to the inability to meet in-person with large groups, the Henry Clay Center continues to grow, thrive, and work together towards its mission and vision.
-The board members and leadership are excited for 2021 and the organization’s direction moving towards a brighter, more inspired future.
+And while 2020 was a challenge due to the inability to meet in-person with large groups, the Henry Clay Center continues to grow, thrive, and work together towards its mission and vision.
+The board members and leadership are excited for 2024 and the organization’s direction moving towards a brighter, more inspired future.